AdobeDocs/experience-manager-cloud-service.en/help/overview/aem-cloud-service-on-unified-shell.md

 >This feature is in the Prerelease Channel for May, 2022.
 >
 >This is meant as an introduction to a new feature which will be Generally Available in the June 2022 release.
+>
+>See the [Prerelease Channel documentation](/help/release-notes/prerelease.md#enable-prerelease) for information on how to enable the feature for your environment.

 ## Overview {#overview}